 “It was in a restaurant in Zion that I realized life didn’t have to change so much.
 I saw a family sitting there with a child in a wheelchair and I remember thinking, ‘Well, they are doing it … why can’t we?’”

 The weeklong trip was a huge adventure for her normally not very active family.
 Melody and Victor and their three kids charged up The Narrows, hiked to Emerald Pools and explored Weeping Rock.
-At the end of each day, they were exhausted, but their two sons, ages 8 and 6, and 15-year-old daughter were so excited about their adventures.
+At the end of each day, they were exhausted, but their two sons and daughter, ages 8, 6 and 15 at the time, were so excited about their adventures.
 Melody could tell they had caught the hiking bug as well.
 Although she was more optimistic than the rest of the family that they would find a way to adventure with their new little one, she also tried not to get her hopes up too much.
 She had no idea what their future would look like.

 During pregnancy and shortly after Ruby was born, Melody found it harder to connect with her daughter.
 “It was just different than it had been with my other children.
 It felt more forced and awkward because Ruby didn’t respond the way my other three babies had, smiling and hugging back.
 Babies with Down syndrome are sort of limp so you have to carry all of their weight.”